normalfinance/rust-types/README.md

 ## Contributing

-We welcome contributions to improve and extend the Normal Finance type system.
+We welcome contributions to improve and extend the Normal type system.
 Please ensure that:

 1. All new types include proper documentation
 2. Error types include descriptive messages